itsdk109/yttagxtract/README.md

-# YouTube Video Details Extractor
+# YouTube Video Tags & Description Extractor

 This Python script allows users to retrieve details of a YouTube video by providing its URL.
 The script utilizes the YouTube Data API to fetch information such as video title, tags, and keywords from the video description.